mpalourdio/MpaCustomDoctrineHydrator/README.md

 MpaCustomDoctrineHydrator
 =========================

-Module that helps you deal with dates for DoctrineModule & ZF2 : filtering, hydration, Locale etc.
+Module that helps you deal with dates for DoctrineORMModule & ZF2 : filtering, hydration, Locale etc.
 Extends and replace the ZF2 Date Element to make it compliant 'out-of-the-box' with doctrine hydration.

-Provides an extension of the DoctrineORMModule form annotation builder and a factory.
+Provides an extension of the DoctrineORMModule ```php AnnotationBuilder``` and a factory for more ease.
+The ```php ElementAnnotationsListener``` is overridden too in order to better suit needs regarding filtering and validation.

 The filter and the element can be used as standalone.
-Using the provided element via the FormElementManager adds automatic conversion formats for date strings to \DateTime.
+Using the provided element via the ```php FormElementManager``` adds automatic conversion formats for date strings to \DateTime.
 Automatic filtering and validation are provided regarding the date format (Y-m-d, etc.) that depends of the \Locale.
 A placeholder is added to your form element too when rendered.

-The hydrator service adds a strategy to every date columns of your entity for extraction and hydration.
+The hydrator service adds a strategy to every date column in your entity for extraction and hydration.

 Requirements
 ============